esaritepe/DataViz_Tata/README.md

   * Identified our 10 biggest customers by revenue.
 Recommended to the CEO and CMO to retain the patronage of our most loyal customers in the expansion.
   * Created a world map with countries shaded on the number of units sold.
 Identified Western Europe to be the most viable target for our expansion.

-* Tableau was used as the data visualization software for this project.